 UPES M.Tech Admissions 2026

-GATE Qualifying Marks 2026 - IIT Guwahati will release the GATE qualifying marks for 2026 on the official website, gate2026.iitg.ac.in.
-The expected qualifying marks are 28-37 for the general category, 26 -28.3 for OBC/EWS and 27-31 for SC/ST candidates.
+GATE Qualifying Marks 2026 - IIT Guwahati has announced the GATE 2026 qualifying marks on the official website, gate2026.iitg.ac.in.
+Candidates can check the GATE qualifying marks 2026 in this article.
+The complete catgeory wise list has been uploaded on the official portal.
 The GATE qualifying marks are the minimum marks that candidates require to clear the exam.
 The GATE 2026 qualifying marks are also available along with the candidate's result.
 Aspirants who score above the qualifying mark can participate in the GATE 2026 counselling.
-On average, the qualifying mark for GATE 2026 is comparatively higher for General category students than for the OBC, SC/ST, and PwD.
+On average, the qualifying mark for GATE 2026 is comparatively higher for general category students than for the OBC, SC/ST, and PwD.

 This Story also Contains